ohshitgorillas/autocorrect_generator_espanso/README.md

 - **Replacement**: `e -> w` generates `wxample`, `examplw` for `example`
 - **Insertion**: `e -> w` generates `wexample`, `ewxample`, `examplwe`, `examplew`

+Note that only Espanso currently supports numbers and non-apostrophe symbols; QMK is limited to letters and apostrophes only.

 ### Include File (`--include`)